-The victims of Trafigura's toxic dumping in Côte d'Ivoire were not able to seek redress in their domestic judiciary.
-They had to seek justice in Europe, which ultimately proved unsatisfactory.
-The regional criminal court could provide an avenue for seeking corporate criminal liability in Africa.
-As noted above, the regional criminal court criminalizes trafficking in hazardous waste, which is something that none of the existing international criminal tribunals have jurisdiction over.
-African states may be particularly sensitive to concerns about toxic waste, given a history of negative external interventions.
-The failure of both domestic and international institutions to deal with corporate criminal responsibility or complicity in the commission of international and transnational crimes adequately, has created a space for African states to innovate and attempt to change the status quo by utilizing a regional institution.
+seek justice in Europe, which ultimately proved unsatisfactory.276 The regional criminal court could provide an avenue for seeking corporate criminal liability in Africa.277 As noted above, the regional criminal court criminalizes trafficking in hazardous waste,278 which is something that none of the existing international criminal tribunals have jurisdiction over.279 African states may be particularly sensitive to concerns about toxic waste, given a history of negative external interventions.280 The failure of both domestic and international institutions to adequately deal with corporate criminal responsibility or complicity in the commission of international and transnational crimes has created a space for African states to innovate and attempt to change the status quo by utilizing a regional institution.

-This section has shown that the regional criminal tribunal presents an opportunity for African states to alter the status quo of international criminal justice.
-The Malabo Protocol provides more protection against certain crimes and explicitly allows for the prosecution of legal entities, which is more than what is currently permitted in the field of international criminal law.282 African states are attempting to develop a number of regional customary norms.
-The formation of regional customary international law "allows for a few states existing in a given region, bound together perhaps by the same culture or common attributes, to recognize certain practices among themselves as constituting international law."283 The ICJ, the primary judicial branch of the United Nations, has recognized the existence of regional https://www.amnesty.org/en/articles/news/2012/09/report-slams-failure-prevent-toxic-waste-dumping-west-africa/.
+This section has shown that the regional criminal court presents an opportunity for African states to alter the status quo of international criminal justice.
+The Malabo Protocol provides more protection against certain crimes and explicitly allows for the prosecution of legal entities, which is more than what is currently permitted in the field of international criminal law.
+African states are attempting to develop a number of regional customary norms.
+The formation of regional customary international law "allows for a few states existing in a given region, bound together perhaps by the same culture or common attributes, to recognize certain practices among themselves as constituting international law."
+The ICJ has recognized the existence of regional customary law and has held that it is the state's burden to prove that the customary norm exists.
+African states are attempting to form an alternative regime, which will allow them to criminalize certain activities of common concern